 Watch the recorded webinar and learn just how realistic it was for HBC.
 Hear how they followed these three principles and successfully migrated their legacy platforms to Snowflake’s Data Cloud to create a single view of their customer retail analytics and decrease costs, all within very aggressive timelines.

 This is a chat you don’t want to miss!
-Watch the regarding now.
+Watch now.